cloudmesh-community/fa18-523-61/project-report/report.md

 ![AWS S3 Data Lake [@www-aws-amazon-s3]](images/fa18_523_61_AWS_DataLake.png){#fig:AWSS3DataLake}

 A lot of organizations today leverage the power and scalability of the S3 platform and come to rely on the system for its day-to-day data needs.
-That reliability was tested during an S3 outage that occurred on February 27th, 2017 that effected Amazon's entire US-EAST-1 region.
+That reliability was tested during an AWS S3 outage that occurred on February 27th, 2017 that effected Amazon's entire US-EAST-1 region.
 This outage caused widespread website outages and vast disruptions to Amazon's clients.
 The issue was caused by an Amazon employee typing an incorrect command which caused several key subsystems to go offline [@www-theverge-s3].
-This was an embarassing incident for Amazon that just goes to show how important cloud services have become in recent years.
+This was an embarassing incident for Amazon that just goes to show how important cloud services have become in recent years, and how much some clients depend on these services.

 In addition to the S3 platform, Amazon includes other services that allow users to set up and manage virtual machines and virtual cloud platforms.
 Users can create a cloud cluster leveraging one of these services and run a different database application that is more suitable to their data needs.
 MongoDB Atlas, an open source database storage system that provides support for JSON document style data, is one of those types of applications that can be stood up and managed on an Amazon Virtual Private Cloud (VPC).
 Mongo Atlas provides a platform from which users can create and manage their own clusters, as well as set up automation jobs to manage provisioning and deployment tasks [@www-mongodb-com-atlas].
 Users are required to create an account with Mongo DB Atlas, which provides a minimum of 512 MB of storage for a free cloud database, but can be updated to 10 GB or more along with dedicated RAM, backups, and performance optimization with the creation of a dedicated cluster [@www-mongodb-com-atlas].
 In addition to running on Amazon VPC, MongoDB Atlas can also run on Microsoft Azure and Google Cloud.

 Connecting to MongoDB Atlas from python is fairly straightforward and requires the pymongo python library to be installed.
-The pymongo library contains several tools that enables the user to connect to a MongoDB data, either on their local machine, or a database hosted on a MongoDB Atlas cluster.
+The pymongo library contains several tools that enables users to connect to their MongoDB data, either on their local machine, or a database hosted on a MongoDB Atlas cluster.
 Users must use the pip method from a command prompt or terminal screen and run the following command:

 ```
 python -m pip install pymongo